uc-rreis/UsercentricsAssistantExtension/README.md

 A new version of the Usercentrics browser extension.

+# Using the extension

+Click on the extension icon and then click on the appropriate button on the popup to get the information you require.
+You can view the output in the browser console.

 Changelog:

 - New UI added: click the respective button to get the info you need.